Design three-dimensional spaces using dynamic concepts, cutting edge materials and innovative methods

 Some opportunities available to our MFA students include: the U.S. Department of Energy’s Solar Decathlon; ‘Design in Schools’, a local high-school outreach program; IA’s annual non-profit design charrette; a summer study abroad program that focuses on the history and design of international cultures; and our Annual Distinguished Designer Lecture, which brings world renowned architects and designers to GW.

-For more information about classes, please visit the GW Interior Architecture and Design Program website.
+For more information about classes, please visit the GW Interior Architecture Program website.